-The purpose of the Unipol Code is to enable Owners and Tenants to agree a set of undertakings about how they wish to do business with one another.
+The purpose of the Unipol Code is to enable members and Tenants to agree a set of undertakings about how they wish to do business with one another.

-The criteria in the Unipol Code have been chosen to reflect a balance of common sense obligations and responsibilities between owners and tenants and set standards which are achievable by owners and tenants without significant expenditure of time and money and without prejudice to their respective legal rights.
+The criteria in the Unipol Code have been chosen to reflect a balance of common sense obligations and responsibilities between members and tenants and set standards which are achievable without significant expenditure of time and money and without prejudice to their respective legal rights.